rediscovery-io/remo-python/README.md

 **About Remo:**
-- Remo is written using Python and React.JS and uses a PostgreSQL database to store metadata
+- It is written using Python, React.JS and PostgreSQL to store metadata
-- This repo is the open source repository for the Remo python library, which allows to call Remo directly from Python
+- This repo is the open source repo for the Remo python library, which allows to call Remo directly from Python
 - Remo itself has a permissive license, allowing for free commercial use (provided you give credits and don't redistribute or expose a modified version)
 - Read more here: [remo.ai](http://remo.ai)